-5 online privacy myths that turn your Windows 10 PC into an easy target
+5 online privacy myths that target Windows 10/11 PCs

 However, the use of public WiFi by others doesn’t necessarily make it safe, so you need to ensure you and your devices are protected as you surf in public places.